 Mission: Great River School, an urban Montessori learning environment, prepares students for their unique roles as responsible and engaged citizens of the world.

 Vision: Great River School integrates academic and social experiences in an environment of civility and trust.
 The Montessori philosophy and the International Baccalaureate diploma program inform the curriculum and pedagogy, inspiring deep questioning and peaceful action.

-Great River School fosters self-expression in a supportive environment that values critical thinking and the richness and strength of a diverse community.
+A tuition-free public charter, Great River School fosters self-expression in a supportive environment that values critical thinking and the richness and strength of a diverse community.

 Great River School encourages students to seek new challenges and explore their abilities.
 Instruction through travel, practical learning, the arts, and micro-economic ventures provide relevant skills to meet the world with compassion and a sense of responsibility.

 Why do students succeed here?

 We have a program that emphasizes personal responsibility, work, and respect for self and others.
 The idea of interdependence - that we are all necessary, required, and rely on each other for support - is essential to our school and work

 We take overnight trips to build trust and interdependence.
 We hold weekly community meetings to practice listening and solving conflict.
 We do schoolwork, emphasizing the concept of a growth mindset to ourselves and our learning.
 We aim to build an attitude of lifelong learning

 Community means a commitment to shared responsibility, expecting discomfort, expecting to learn by letting go of something we want personally in order for the group to benefit.
 Community means respecting the contributions of every individual, and seeing everyone as necessary and essential.
 Community doesn’t mean everyone is your favorite friend.
 Community means everyone is dignified, respected, and understands how to show up respecting others.

 What skills are built here?